 Straining your eyes?
 You can listen to this automated AI version of the article here:

-Pro Climb – Tree Care Auckland were recently contracted by the council to carry out remedial tree work on some storm damaged trees at Big King volcano in Mt Roskill.
+Pro Climb – Pro Climb were recently contracted by the council to carry out remedial tree work on some storm damaged trees at Big King volcano in Mt Roskill.

 The trees in question were a group of Acmena that had been battered by strong winds earlier in the year causing some of them to fail.
 There were several hung up limbs and branches that would need to be safely removed.
 Acmena are an introduced species that can be found in many gardens.
 Outside of the garden environment they grow as a pest species that can swamp native bush.
 They go by many different names including lilly pilly, white monkey apple, Acmena smithii, Eugenia smithii, Syzygium smithii.

 The first task of this remedial tree work project was to assess the site for access and decide what equipment we would be able to use.
 The damaged trees were located within a larger group that was growing on a slope on the side of the volcano.
 There was a path located towards the downhill side of the group.
 The grade of the slope meant that the trees would need to be accessed via foot.

 Due to the location of the trees, mobile work platforms or cranes were not an option.
 It was decided that climbing and rigging techniques would need to be used to remove the damaged sections.
 As we were working on an archaeological site, ground penetration and disturbance would need to be kept to a minimum.
 Normally the ground disturbance is likely to occur when bringing the tree sections to the ground.
 However, due to the way the trees had failed this was not so much of an issue.
 The branches had broken lower down and rested in neighbouring trees.
 These other trees held the branches in place as they were cut from their original stem, and allowed for a controlled decent to the ground.
 Where this was not possible, standard rigging techniques were used to lower the branches.